If you’re a part of What Next?

 You just have to click the button above to make a donation via PayPal, or you can email firstname.lastname@example.org if you would prefer to receive an invoice.

 We’re not a membership organisation.
 We believe in empowering everyone to get informed and use their voice and their assets to make the change they want to see.
 We are completely independent and led by the sector.
 We are absolutely reliant on your donations to keep going.

-It’s more than five years since the first What Next? meeting at the Young Vic in 2012.
-Since then we have become a movement of 34 Chapters across the country, representing hundreds of organisations and individuals.
+It’s more than eight years since the first What Next? meeting at the Young Vic in 2012.
+Since then we have become a movement of 30 Chapters across the country, representing hundreds of organisations and individuals.
 We’ve worked together to create a new dialogue with government and with each other.